 Michigan Transfer Agreement

-Sports Management Program graduates will have fulfilled all requirements of the Michigan Transfer Agreement, which guarantees the transfer of credits for select general education classes among colleges and universities in Michigan.
+Graduates earning the Associate of Applied Science in Sports Management will have fulfilled all requirements of the Michigan Transfer Agreement, which guarantees the transfer of credits for select general education classes among colleges and universities in Michigan.

 High School Dual Enrollment